Rams901/ball-sorter/README.md

 Functionality:

 The BallSorter environment has several helper functions supporting its functionality.
 The `print_debug_info` function prints debug information to the console.
 The `swap_ball` function swaps the ball at a given position with the ball at the given moved position.
 The `no_balls_foul` function checks whether there are no balls in a given position and returns a boolean value.
 The `out_of_bound` function checks whether a given move is within the bounds of the environment and returns a boolean value.
 The `ball_to_greater_bucket` function checks whether a ball is being moved to a bucket that already has more balls than the current bucket and returns a boolean value.
 The `filled_balls` function creates an array of filled buckets.

+# Agents Used
+Using Stable Baseline 3, the approach involved several algorithms used such as PPO, A2C, TRPO.
+TRPO was the best model to reach rewarding results in shorter steps.